KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-3.md

 };
 ```

-Same way, another one which feeds another color when it’s tie.
+Likewise, create another which feeds a different color when the game is a tie.

 ```
 auto make_tie_screen = [make_screen](entt::entity entity) {